Viticulture & Wine Making

 "The vines never let go of their fruit, there is an attachment that never ends as the wines develop and age and each vintage brings out something different from their parents.
 Very similar to children bringing out the best of their parents.
 I like to see where they lead and how they each develop their own character.
 I am constantly learning."

 “Wine growing is a marathon business.
 A slow process that requires patience and commitment to a place, lots of courage and believing in yourself.”
 “There is no fast forward, you have to trust nature and uncover the uniqueness of each vintage and you are always learning and discovering new things.”
 Karen has been in the Sierra Foothills wine industry for 22 years and she founded Cedar Creek Ranch Winery in 1999.
-The beautiful ranch estate sits on 80 acres of oak studded hillsides and is loaded with wildlife; she is at ease on the ranch with her beloved spouse with her horses to tend to as well.
+The beautiful ranch estate sits on 80 acres of oak studded hillsides and is loaded with wildlife; she is at ease on the ranch with her beloved spouse and horses.

 Book a tasting with Cedar Creek and you’ll not only learn about how she manages 5 single vineyard blocks but she will share her infectious happiness and inspire you to slow down and enjoy quality of life doing what you love to do.